Irma Thesleff: Research

 Thesleff's work is in mammalian organs, and she is best known for studies on tissue interactions regulating tooth formation.
 This research includes work on the development of teeth from dental stem cells and includes investigations into congenital dental defects.

 Selected publications

 Awards and honors

 Thesleff was named a member of the European Molecular Biology Organization in 2000, an elected fellow of the American Association for the Advancement of Science in 2008, and elected member of the United States National Academy of Medicine in 2014, an Academician of Science by the Academy of Finland in 2014, and a Foreign Associate of the United States' National Academy of Sciences in 2017.

-Thesleff received the Anders Jahre's award for medical research from University of Oslo in 1999.
+Thesleff received the Anders Jahres Award for Medical Research from University of Oslo in 1999.
 In 2008, she received the Isaac Shour Memorial Award from the International Association for Dental Research.
 She has received honorary doctorates from the University of Göteborg, University of Copenhagen, McGill University, Katholieke Universiteit Leuven, University of Debrecen, University of Oslo, and Karolinska Institutet.